rmendels/rerddapXtracto/cran-comments.md

-##  Version 1.2.4
+##  Version 1.2.5

-- refactor of 'rxtracto()'
-- interactive plotting example
-- format and speed tweaks
+Fixes problem on Debian with one of the examples

 ## Test environments